Zeusius1407/GalleryStyler/README.md

 # GalleryStyler
 This is a tool which applies styles to any photo as required by the user.
 # Tech stack used:
-Image processing: Pillow \n
+Image processing: Pillow \
-User Interface: Streamlit \n
+User Interface: Streamlit \
-Style Transfer: TensorFlow \n
+Style Transfer: TensorFlow \
-Scripting: Python \n
+Scripting: Python \

 # Working
 It leverages Neural Style Transfer and uses a pre-trained arbitrary-image-stylization-v1-256 from TensorFlow Hub.
 There are 3 directories present in this repo, an images directory containing sample images which are to be used as content_img, a styles directory containing sample styles which are to be transfered to the content_img, and finally an output directory containing the stylized images.